Ramblings

 Wharf

 Saturday – Hungerford – A quick, early morning visit to this pretty Berkshire market town.
 It is a Saxon name meaning “Hanging Wood Ford” although it is not mentioned in Domesday.
-A Roman road which runs along part of what became the Great West Road from London to Bath, Pill Boxthe A4 runs across the top of the town.
+A Roman road which runs along part of what became the Great West Road from London to Bath, the A4 runs across the top of the town.
 In the 14th century, John of Gaunt was the lord of the manor.
 The town developed, especially when coaches stopped on their way along the Great West Road.
 The arrival of the Kennet and Avon canal in 1810 further increased the town’s prosperity, then in 1847 a railway line was built by the Berks and Hants Railway Company between Newbury and Hungerford.
 In 1862, the line was extended westwards to join Brunel’s London to Bristol line.
 A bridge was built across the high street and four houses demolished.
-One can imagine the furore that would occur these days if a major construction like that were to be proposed across a pretty high street!
+One can imagine the furore that Pill Boxwould occur these days if a major construction like that were to be proposed across a pretty high street!
 The line was changed to standard gauge in 1874 and in 1881 the Great Western Railway purchased the line and converted it to dual track which was completed in 1896.
 The present bridge was erected in 1966 but still has the GWR logo dated 1862.
 The high street is lined with delightful Georgian houses, a good number of which are older timber-framed buildings with new Georgian frontages.
 Back down at the canal, Hungerford Wharf, once a busy dock which fell in to disuse with the coming of the railway.
 The Bear Hotel stands on the junction of the A4.
 Here on 7th December 1688, William of Orange, who was proceeding from Torbay to London, met with James II’s Commissioners, the Lords Halifax, Godolphin and Nottingham, and was offered the crown of England.
 To the east of the town is Hungerford Common.
 The road drops down to the canal at Dunmill Lock where there is a pill-box, a second World War defensive position.
 Many of these have disappeared over the years; they were common across the south of England in my youth.

 Tuesday – Leominster – A Fox is abroad in the Millennium Gardens.
 It crosses the path near the pond and looks over towards Maddy and I before heading for the railway embankment.
 It pauses there for a moment but we are getting too close and it disappears into the large hedge at the foot of the embankment.